FdSc Payroll Management (UK Payroll)

 How much does it cost?

-The qualification costs £12,500.
-This cost will be split into three payments due at the start of modules one, three and six.
+The qualification costs £14,045 in total.
+This cost will be split into three payments, due at the start of modules one, three and six.
+VAT is not applicable for this qualification.

 If you are already a valued Associate or above member of the CIPP, only the qualification fee is payable.